COVID-19: What People with Cancer Should Know

 Talk with your doctors if you think you may need to be revaccinated.

-To help protect people with cancer from COVID-19, it is important that their family members, loved ones, and caregivers get vaccinated.
-All of the COVID-19 vaccines are highly effective at preventing severe disease and death from all variants that have emerged so far.
+To help protect people with cancer from COVID-19, it is important that their family members, loved ones, and caregivers get vaccinated and boosted.

 Learn more about what people with cancer should know about COVID-19 vaccines.
 To find a COVID-19 vaccine near you, visit Vaccines.gov.